UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_rust.md

 :::solution
 One solution is to move the immutable reference into a block, so that it goes out of scope before the mutable reference is created.
-Since we need to repeat the code in each block, we should probably move it into a function.
-We'll cover functions in more detail later.
+Since we need to repeat the code in each block, we should probably move it into a function, but we'll cover functions in more detail later.

 ```rust